In this unit you will learn intervals, chords and strumming notations.

 A harmony is two or more noted that sound simultaneously.
 Below are two types of harmonies played on the guitar: the interval and the chord.

 We open ourselves to judgement from others (and ourselves) when we play and perform music.
 These situations can build up character or take it down.
 On one hand, performing artists can develop resilience and healthy responses to criticism.
-On the other hand, performing artists can suffer unnecessarily and allow their creativity to be undermined by accepting judgement from people who can’t give informed and constructive criticism.
-Accepting criticism from the wrong source is like going to a Pakistani restaurant expecting to find Mexican food.
+On the other hand, performing artists can allow their creativity to be undermined by accepting judgement from people who can’t give informed and constructive criticism.
+Accepting criticism from the wrong source is like going to a Pakistani restaurant expecting to eat Mexican food.
 When hungry for feedback, consider the following before allowing another person’s judgement to have an effect on your artistic life.
 Is the person:

 - capable of clearly observing the subject and event in question?

 - qualified to comment on the particular subject in question?

 - unshackled from a bias toward you or the subject in question?

 - capable of giving critical yet constructive feedback?

 - applying the advice given to you in his or her own life?